Destinations: Krakow, Poland

 - UW-System mandatory health insurance.

-- Plan your budget to cover passport, personal expenses and a five-day break period.
+Plan your budget to cover passport, personal expenses and a week-long break period.

 Scholarship Opportunity for undergraduates: Click here.